Mikaela/gist/gayming/README.md

 - `--mangoapp` enables mangohud (and without the previous disabling there are two overlapping ones)

+Don't forget that some games are allergic to gamescope and Steam Input requiring disabling those in the right click menu and just want `SteamDeck=1 %command%` for working.
+E.g. Final Fantasy XIII where exiting again is `ESC` and enter.

 ##### Graphics corruption such as display full of black dots

 When the previous launch options cause this,